KonnorRogers/asset_mapper/README.md

 ## Roadmap

-- [ ] - Create a pluggable DevServer thats Rack compatible
+- [ ] - Create a plugin for ESBuild.
-that can be injected as middleware.
+- [ ] - Create a plugin for Parcel 2.
-- [ ] - Create a gem and plugin for Parcel 2.
+- [ ] - Create a plugin for Vite.
-- [ ] - Create a gem and plugin for Vite.
+- [ ] - Create a pluggable DevServer thats Rack compatible that can be injected as middleware.
-- [ ] - Create a gem and plugin for ESBuild.
+- [ ] - Create Rails view helpers.

 ## For Developers